From vertical farming to agrifactory ventures

 Southeast Asia is already known for its immense production of commodities and at the same time is one of the regions with the highest population growth and a rapidly growing middle class.
 The need for higher yields, increased product quality, the shortage of labor and farm inputs as well as the climate change are only some of the challenges, which have to be overcome to cope with the future demand.

-The 2019 Agrifuture Conference in Bangkok addressed these topics with influential stakeholders to be better prepared for tomorrow’s agribusiness.
+The urban food revolution: The 2019 Agrifuture Conference in Bangkok addressed these topics with influential stakeholders to be better prepared for tomorrow’s agribusiness.
 It put a spotlight on subjects such as the increase of productivity, climate change, needs for higher yield, shortage of labor, new technologies of agriculture.
 The conference has been supported by the German Federal Ministry of Food and Agriculture.

 As one highlight of the conference, the necessity, feasibility, regulatory framework and business environment of vertical farming in Bangkok, Thailand, and Southeast Asia had been subject to a panel discussion with international stakeholders in this industry.
 The event was led by the chairwoman of the German Association for Vertical Farming.